1. SET UP YOUR NET ID TO ACCESS MYUW

-MyUW is a student portal that will present new options to admitted students, such as the ability to confirm your enrollment, review your financial aid package, and sign up for student orientation.
-Locate the 10-digit campus ID number from your admission letter.
+Locate the 10-digit campus ID number from your admissions letter.
 Activate your NetID to access the portal.
-You can also update any changes to your mailing address, phone number, or email address to make sure you receive important email from offices on campus.
+You can also update any changes to your mailing address, phone number, or email address to make sure you receive important email from other offices.

 Spring Term Confirmation Deadline: December 15* or ten days from the date of admit letter or receipt of your credit evaluation, whichever is later.

-You will then pay the $100 deposit online.
+You will then pay the $200 deposit online.
 It is applied toward your tuition and fees for the first semester and is not refundable after the confirmation deadline.

 This is an accordion element with a series of buttons that open and close related content panels.